Teaching strikes start again on Wednesday 15 March and run through to Wednesday 22 March.

 UCL has told staff that their pay will be deducted for each day they strike, they calculate this by dividing the annual staff salary by 365.

-The money deducted from staff pay is transferred from UCL to a student hardship grant.
+The money deducted from staff pay is transferred from UCL to mitigation measures and student hardship funds.